 My wife and I have been looking at the Chrysler Pacifica Hybrid for years.
 I’m an avid reader of Car and Driver, and I also enjoy reading the car reviews in Motor Trend and the Wall Street Journal.
 Most critics agreed that after being cursed for decades with poor transmissions on the old Town and Country minivans, Chrysler got it right with the new generation of Pacificas.
 And in an age when minivans are unapologetically style-less in the name of practicality, the folks at Chrysler decided to actually give a care when it came to styling.
 It looks halfway decent (for a minivan) and makes the ego wound of owing a minivan just a bit less painful.

-We knew that when my wife’s car was about to give out, we would consider the Pacifica Hybrid.
+When my wife’s car was about to give out, we knew we would consider the Pacifica Hybrid.
 We wanted to buy a vehicle that we’d own for hopefully 10+ years, so we wanted something we weren’t going to outgrow if we add members to our family.
-We also wanted something with the latest safety features and powertrain options (i.e. Hybrid) that would at least somewhat exemplify advances in auto technology.
+We also wanted something with the latest safety features and powertrain options (i.e., Hybrid) that would at least somewhat exemplify advances in auto technology.
 Perhaps most notably, we knew that Chrysler hasn’t used up its allotment of federal tax incentives for selling low-emissions vehicles.
 Purchasers of new Chrysler Pacifica Hybrids are eligible for a $7,500 tax credit, which almost completely makes up for the depreciation you experience in the early years of owning a new vehicle.
 What we didn’t know is that COVID-19 would accelerate manufacture incentives that were meant to offset the reduction in demand for new vehicles.
 Chrysler was offering employee pricing on Pacifica Hybrids, as well as $2,000 cash back (or 0% financing).

 So while we still only have one child, and while my wife’s 14-year-old vehicle is still perfectly drivable, we didn’t know how long the deals would last.
 We decided it was time.